ATLauncher/ATLauncher/README.md

 ./gradlew generateApolloSources
 ```

-This will fetch the latest schema and then codegen the java files so you can use the query/mutation.
+This will fetch the latest schema and then codegen the Java files so you can use the query/mutation.

 ## Updating license headers in all files

-If you add new files, or update the `LICENSEHEADER` file, you can add that to all source files by running:
+If you add new files or update the `LICENSEHEADER` file, you can add that to all source files by running:

 ```sh
 ./gradlew updateLicenses